 The Department of Veteran Affairs’ VA Loans provides veterans with an excellent opportunity to own a property and start a home.
 This financing program’s flexibility can be beneficial to veterans’ families and when military personnel is coming home after serving away from home.

 However, many myths and hearsays have shrouded the concept of VA loans and can discourage prospective applicants.
 We will be debunking a couple of misconceptions in this article so you’ll have a more sufficient understanding of the VA loan process.

-Tips Before Applying For a VA Loan
+Tips Before Applying For a VA Loan in California

 - “A person can’t have two VA loans at the same time.”
 You don’t have to have one VA loan at a time.
 Depending on your eligibility and the VA benefits you have used, you can apply for a second VA home loan.

 - “You need proper certification to apply for a VA loan.”
 Although it would be optimal to have a VA Certificate of Eligibility, you don’t have to let the absence of it hinder your ability to apply for a home loan.
 Lenders can help you obtain your certificate by requesting through a system, if need be.

 - “VA loans are only for homebuyers.”
 Veterans can actually use the VA loans to obtain a house’s value and refinance other assets.
 Some limits may apply, but VA loans are typically available at traditional loan limits.

 - “The VA loan process takes too long.”
 Consider reassessing whether the lender you’re working with is familiar with the VA loan process.
 The duration of processing and closing a VA loan isn’t any different from conventional or other government-funded loans.

 - “It’s hard to qualify for VA loans.”
 It’s relatively easy to be eligible for VA loans.
 You don’t need an exceptional credit score either, unlike what the majority of other mortgages require.
 VA financing has uncomplicated guidelines that are less strict than the norm.